fooplugins/foogallery/README.txt

 This release improved the gallery import process (inside the Import/Export feature) to be more reliable and handle large imports, with progress of what has been done along the way.

 * Date Updated : 21 Dec 2025
-* Update : Overhaul of the gallery import (inside the Import/Export feature) to better cater for large galleries.
+* Update: Overhaul of the gallery import (inside the Import/Export feature) to better cater for large galleries.
 It now shows import progress, has better error handling and also allow you to resume the import if you refresh the page.

 = 3.1.4 =